 Many Aid for Women clients consider abortion because they lack adequate housing or will be otherwise homeless if they choose life.
-While we have had some success placing clients in residential programs offered by other agencies, the waiting lists are long and admission criteria narrow.
 Certain that God was calling us to do more to help pregnant women in need of housing, and trusting in His guidance, we rolled up our sleeves and established Heather’s House, Aid for Women’s residential program.

 Named in honor of Heather Bresler, wife of Aid for Women founder Deacon Thomas Bresler, the home opened its door to its first residents in August 2011.
 The 4,200 square-foot residence is located on Maryville Academy’s campus in Des Plaines, Illinois, and includes several bedrooms and bathrooms, a large kitchen and dining room, a large living room, residential staff quarters, a chapel, offices, an activity area, nursery and Baby Boutique.